Apadmi-Engineering/Mockzilla/CONTRIBUTING.md

 2. Run `./gradlew :mockzilla-management-ui:desktop:run`
 ## Write your code!

 1. Checkout the tests.
 The library is setup with TDD in mind, we recommend writing your tests first!
+You can make these in the `Mockzilla/lib/mockzilla/commonTest/` mockzilla package.
 2. Implement your feature/bugfix!
+3. Write the tests and make the tests pass.

 ### Testing through the demo apps.